kriskowal/lode/README.md

 A system dependency has a `system` property with the name of a module provided by the host system.
-System dependencies are a stop-gap that allows Lode to use code that has been installed with other systems until it is able to load most packages on its own, and until all packages that have to be installed on the local system can be exposed to packages through capabilities instead.
+System dependencies are a stop-gap that allows Lode to use code that has been installed into Node's `require.paths` with other systems until it is able to load most packages on its own, and until all packages that have to be installed on the local system can be exposed to packages through capabilities instead.

+    {
+        "mappings": {
+            "system": "coffee-script"
+        }
+    }

+Lode does not attempt to install system dependencies, so if they are not available, they will cause run-time errors.

 ### Alternate Languages